goop

 #4 Vesper Necklace

 Okay, you will probably not be encouraged to walk around with the sex toy you and your partner just bought, right?
 What if that sex toy seemed like an elegant piece of jewelry hanging around your neck?
-Vesper Necklace is such a sex toy you’ll love to wear and it can also serve as a great conversation starter with new people.
+Vesper Necklace is such a sex toy you’ll love to wear.
+And it can also serve as a great conversation starter with new people.

 Choose between three colors and three suggestive phrases to be engraved on the necklace for a more personalized touch.
-And, once the vibrations of this beauty kick in, you and your sexual partner can drop any conversation you were having and go straight into the action.
+And, once the vibrations of this beauty kick in.
+You and your sexual partner can drop any conversation you were having and go straight into the action.

 #5 Trojan Vibrating Fingertip Personal Massager